Matthew Cox | Inside True Crime Podcast - WHY MY HOUSE WAS RAIDED... ( FULL PODCAST )

 or I'm going to walk away with your pills

-and you're going to be beat up.
+and you're going to be beat up

-Because I didn't fucking play.
+because I didn't fucking play

-I was about my issues.
+I was about my issues

-So it was bad.
+so it was bad

-I did that for shit.
+I did that for shit

-So I did that from, let's see,
+I did that from

-October 2nd, she died,
+October 2nd she died

-October 3rd of 14.
+October 3rd

 I did that type of shit

-All the way till August of 15
+all the way till August of 15

 I finally went back to jail

-No bond
+no bond

-Said fuck it
+I said fuck it

-It's time to go
+it's time to go

-Went to prison
+went to prison

-Straighten myself up in there
+straightened myself up in there

-Got right
+got right

-How much time did you get in prison
+how much time did you get in prison

-I did
+I did um

-In the state
+in the state

 48 yeah I did four years